uwmadisoncals/cals-main-plugins/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==

+= 2.0.7 - 2019-05-30 =
+* BUG FIX: Fixed issue where the profile start date would sometimes be set incorrectly on the Stripe subscription.
+* BUG FIX: Fixed issue where the membership shortcode would not work properly if more than one level name was given.
+* BUG FIX: Fixed issue where an incorrect email address was sometimes set in the confirm email field on the update billing page.
+(Thanks, Jessica Thomas)
+* BUG FIX/ENHANCEMENT: Fixed placement of the hr tag above the user fields at checkout for consistency.
+* ENHANCEMENT: Set the priority on the Require Membership meta box to "high" so it appears higher in the right sidebar.

+= 2.0.6 - 2019-05-30 =
+* SECURITY: Now using wp_safe_redirect when possible, especially in includes/login.php where the user-provided redirect_to URL parameter is used.
+(Thanks PluginVulnerabilities.com)

+= 2.0.5 - 2019-04-25 =
+* BUG FIX: Fixed fatal error on return from 2Checkout.
+* BUG FIX: Removed error when installing PMPro via WP-CLI.
+* BUG FIX: Fix database upgrade error on localhost environment.
+(Thanks, codezz on GitHub)
+* BUG FIX: Fixed issue where the credit card expiring email didn't include user info because the user ID wasn't passed in properly.
+(Thanks, David Cervantes Caballero)
+* BUG FIX: Fixed typo on edit level page.
+(Thanks, Theuns Coetzee)
+* BUG FIX: Fixed bug with daily revenue reports not showing up in some cases.
+* BUG FIX: Now checking before cancelling a Stripe subscription at the gateway to see if it has already been cancelled.
+* BUG FIX/ENHANCEMENT: Now caching the query results in pmpro_getMembershipLevelsForUser().
+This improves performance, especially when there are many posts on one page to check membership for.
+(Thanks, Seagyn Davis)
+* BUG FIX/ENHANCEMENT: Now sending display_name to the $data array passed to PMPro email filters.
+(Thanks, David Cervantes Caballero)
+* BUG FIX/ENHANCEMENT: Now searching for the last order with "success" or "pending" status on the Billing page.
+* BUG FIX/ENHANCEMENT: Added pmpro_checkout_preheader_before_get_level_at_checkout and pmpro_checkout_preheader_after_get_level_at_checkout action hooks.
+Using pmpro_checkout_preheader_before_get_level_at_checkout to start the session earlier now.
+* BUG FIX/ENHANCEMENT: Removed the "membership_code_id" and "membership_code" as field options for the member shortcode.
+These weren't working and it's unclear what would be meant to ask for a user's discount code since a user could have several orders with or without discount codes.
+Added "membership_description" and "membership_confirmation" instead.
+* BUG FIX/ENHANCEMENT: Filtering the password reset message to make sure the link still works in all cases when we convert emails to HTML.
+* BUG FIX/ENHANCEMENT: Added reCAPTCHA v3 and invisible reCAPTCHA support.
+It is recommended sites using Stripe or Braintree update to the reCAPTCHA v3 option.
+Read more here: https://www.paidmembershipspro.com/pmpro-update-2-0-5/
+* REFACTOR: Now running the pmpro_billing_preheader hook after the jquery.creditCardValidator script is enqueued in preheader/billing.php to match how we do it in preheader/checkout.php.
+(Thanks, Rafe Colton)

 = 2.0.4 - 2019-01-14 =
 * BUG FIX: Fixed warning in code added in 2.0.3 that could cause issues at checkout.